11. Typedef

 }

-In addition to base types, typedef can be used with vectors, matrices, strings and tuples.
-Using typedef on tuples, or on vectors and matrices with sizes helps reusability and consistency:
+In addition to base types, typedef can be used with arrays, strings and tuples.
+Using typedef on tuples, or on arrays with sizes helps reusability and consistency:

 typedef tuple(string[64], integer, real) student_id_grade;